Richard Moya

-Richard Moya (August 14, 1932 - February 16, 2017) was the first Mexican-American elected to public office in Travis County, Texas, becoming County Commissioner in 1970.
+Richard Moya (August 14, 1932 - February 16, 2017) was the first Mexican-American elected to public office in Travis County, Texas, becoming County Commissioner in 1970, having been elected in 1969.
 Characterized as a "legendary Chicano activist" and a "political trailblazer" by Austin newspapers, he led the way for Latinos to follow him into public office.

 As a Travis County Commissioner, Moya helped to reform county services and hiring practices, opening doors for minorities.
 He was instrumental in bringing county government into the modern era.
 Later Moya served at the state level where he continued his push for better government.

 Youth

 Moya was born in Austin, Texas to Pete and Bertha Ramos Moya, and was raised in East Austin, a Mexican American barrio at that time.

 In 1942 the family settled into a house in East Austin after Our Lady of Guadalupe Catholic Church moved there.
-Initially he was enrolled in Zavala elementary, "the Mexican School".
+Initially, he was enrolled in Zavala elementary, "the Mexican School".
 When the family moved close to Metz elementary, the school for white children, Bertha Moya confronted the segregation of Mexican-American students.
 She insisted he attend Metz, in spite of expectations.
 At that time the boundaries for the two schools were identical, but Zavala was considered the Mexican School.
 Referring to Metz, Moya said "They were maybe six or seven Hispanics in the whole school.
 My sister and I never went outside for recess”.
 This early experience established Moya's determination to defend the underdog.

 After Allen Junior High he attended Austin High School, where he and his friends published the Blah, Blah, and Blah, because Mexican American coverage was excluded from the school's official student newspaper.
 When their paper was banned they published off campus with the help of the director of the Comal Recreation Center and continued distributing it at a store close to the high school.

 During his teen years, he spent time at the Pan American recreation center.
 There he learned from, Roy "Mr G" Guerrero, a 34-year employee of the Austin Parks and Recreation Department.
 Moya considered Guerrero to be his mentor.
 Here he developed strong leadership skills and found the value of helping others to realize their goals.
 With limited college opportunities after graduating from Austin High, Moya became a delivery boy for a print shop.
 The shop's pressmen pooled their money to pay Moya to clean the presses for them.
 Eventually, he learned the printing trade and became a union pressman.
 He had a lengthy career as a professional printer before entering politics.